gtk-rs/gtk4-rs/book/src/interface_builder.md

 ```

 We can also access the state of our widget.
-Let us say we want to manipulate a `number` stored in `imp::Window`.
+Let's  say we want to manipulate a `number` stored in `imp::Window`.

 <span class="filename">Filename: listings/interface_builder/5/window/imp.rs</span>
 ```rust ,no_run,noplayground